QualiSystems/devguide_source/_reference/9.2.0/quali-shell-framework.md

 #### SNMP Handler

+The SNMP handler provides SNMP communication with the device.
 Like the CLI handler, the main responsibilities of the SNMP handler are:
 * Initialize *QualiSnmp*.
 It does this by extracting and preparing the *QualiSnmp* parameters provided by the resource driver’s context
 * Analyze Enable and Disable SNMP attributes from the command context
 * Trigger the appropriate flow.